issp-center-dev/H-wave/docs/en/source/algorithm/rpa.rst

     \end{aligned}

 In this case, the sum of the diagonalized components is required, which is computationally more expensive.
-Thus, in many of previous studies, the one body Green's function is calculated as follows:
+In many previous studies, the one body Green's function is calculated as follows:

 .. math::
     \begin{aligned}
      G^{(0)\alpha\beta}_{\sigma\sigma'}({\bf k}, i\omega_{n}) = \sum_{\gamma=1}^{n_{\rm orb}} G^{(0)\alpha\beta}_{\sigma\sigma', \gamma}({\bf k}, i\omega_{n}).
     \end{aligned}

-The irreducible susceptibility is calculated as follows
+The irreducible susceptibility is calculated as follows:

 .. math::
     \begin{aligned}